cran-task-views/Distributions/Distributions.md

   generalised EP (GEP) and the Poisson-exponential (PE) distributions.
 - *Truncated distribution:* A generic code snippet is available [in the JSS](https://www.jstatsoft.org/article/view/v016c02) .
-This code is now available in two packages: `r pkg("truncdist")` is a dedicated package providing d, p, q, r, m(oments) functions for a univariate truncated distribution given a user-supplied distribution; `r pkg("LaplacesDemon")` provides a generic function in a Bayesian environment.
+This code is now available in two packages: `r pkg("truncdist")`, `r pkg("trdist")` are dedicated packages providing d, p, q, r, m(oments) functions of a univariate truncated distribution for a base distribution and a user-supplied distribution; `r pkg("LaplacesDemon")` provides a generic function in a Bayesian environment.
   `r pkg("TruncExpFam")` provides d, r functions for truncated distributions